“Does your baby sleep through the night already?! What did you DO??

 After only three nights, she only woke up twice a night.
-At these occasions, we let her eat, because she wouldn’t settle easily with dad.
-One month later she only woke up once and at the age on one, we did the procedure one more time to take away the last night time meal.
+On these occasions, we let her eat because she wouldn’t settle easily with dad.
+One month later she only woke up once and at the age of one, we did the procedure one more time to take away the last night time meal.
 It also only took a few days.
 WHAT a RELIEF!
 So WHY didn’t I try earlier???

 That was it… These tips above will take you a long way, I promise!
-But if you want more detail, I suggest you get yourself a book or an audio book on the topic.
-My favorite infant sleep book by far is the “No Cry Sleep Solution".
-You can read my review of it here.
+But if you want more detail, I suggest you get yourself a book or an audiobook on the topic.
+My favorite infant sleep book by far is the “No Cry Sleep Solution“.

 Now how do you survive until your baby sleeps better?
 Follow this link for some tips that don’t really help your infant sleep better, but you!

 Do you still need help with your baby’s sleep habits?
-Browse the large number of baby sleep questions asked and answered at our Baby Help Line.
+Browse a large number of baby sleep tips here.